 The most important thing I learned is to shift my focus from my career to my relationships and experiences.
 I learned that I am so much more than a physical therapist.
 I’m a husband, brother, son, uncle, reliable friend, exercise enthusiast, financial fanatic, blogger, amateur photographer, perpetual learner and so much more.

-Our unifying purpose is to be the difference in all the lives we touch throughout our lifetime.
-So make others laugh, make a positive impact on those who matter to you and create memories and experiences you won’t forget.
+I believe our unifying purpose is to be the difference in all the lives we touch throughout our life.
+So make others laugh, make a positive impact on those who matter to you, and most importantly, create memories and experiences you won’t forget.

 Art is the founder of Flexcents, a blog created in 2018 to help others reach their fitness and financial goals through sharing insights as a physical therapist, personal finance nerd, and self-directed investor.